-This CLE webinar will examine the most significant recent court decisions affecting Delaware corporate law.
+This CLE course will examine the most significant recent court decisions affecting Delaware corporate law.
 The panel will explain how these changes can impact the release of corporate records, the oversight obligation of boards of directors in "mission-critical" issues, and shareholder derivative actions going forward.

 - Overview of current cases decided by Delaware Supreme Court and Chancery Court

 - Lebanon and DGCL 220

 - Statutory requirements